VidathDissanayake/notes/cryptography/secure communication/protocols/VPN.md

 > Vidath Dissanayake | Sri Lanka

 A VPN uses [cryptography](../../cryptography.md) to extend a [private network](../../../network/types%20of%20networks/private%20network.md) over a [public network](../../../network/types%20of%20networks/public%20network.md) like [the internet](../../../network/the%20internet.md).
-This is done by making a protected connection to a [private network](../../../network/types%20of%20networks/private%20network.md), such as an office or home netork.
+This is done by making a protected connection to a [private network](../../../network/types%20of%20networks/private%20network.md), such as an office or home network.
 To a client, connecting via a VPN will be the same as connecting directly to the [private network](../../../network/types%20of%20networks/private%20network.md).

 ![VPN](assets/images/VPN.png)

 When you connect via a VPN, you are actually running the same protocols you would have run, if you were in a [private network](../../../network/types%20of%20networks/private%20network.md).
-This allows you to perform even low level network operations such as [packet sniffing](../../../hacking/attacks%20and%20vulnerabilities/network/sniffing/packet%20sniffing.md) with [wireshark](../../../tools/hacking/network/wireshark/wireshark.md).
+This allows you to perform even low level network operations such as [sniffing](../../../hacking/attacks%20and%20vulnerabilities/network/sniffing/sniffing.md) with [Wireshark](../../../tools/hacking/network/wireshark/Wireshark.md).